 Want help finding the best customer service platform for your needs?

 Now that we’ve covered what makes a great customer chat platform, let’s look at how the top customer service tools stack up.
-Below, you’ll find a quick overview of each, what they’re best for, their standout features, and where they fall short.

 1. Intercom